7 Gley Soils

 Other soils that have a peaty topsoil either at the surface or buried with its upper surface within 60 cm of the soil surface.

-Peaty Sulphuric Gley Soils
+Peaty Sulfuric Gley Soils

 GUSQ

-Sandy-saline Sulphuric Gley Soils
+Sandy-saline Sulfuric Gley Soils

 GUT